kaistullich/Ticket-System/README.md

 `$ pip3 install -r requirements.txt`

 Now, open up a `Ticket-System` in a text editor.
-Create a new file called `config.json`.
+Create a new file called `config.json` inside the `src` folder.
 The folder structure will look like this:

 ```
 Ticket-System\